6 Control Structure

 }

-if only does something when one result of the condition, TRUE, is met, and does nothing when the result equates to false.
+The if statement only does something when one result of the condition, TRUE, is met, and does nothing when the result equates to FALSE.
+If x is lesser than 5 we won’t get a result because x did not pass the test.

 }

-We can see it returns no result.
-That’s where the else clause comes in to handle results when the conditions in the if clause are unmet.
-It is important to note that the if clause operates only on single element.
-The else clause is used in combination with the if clause and follows the syntax:
+This is when the else clause comes in handy to give results when the test in the if are FALSE.
+It is important to note that the if clause operates only on single element and the else clause is used in combination with the if clause.
+The syntax is now updated to look like the following:

 if (condition) {